Last Updated on September 29, 2025 by Lindsey

 Our adventure begins with the perfect home base – an enchanting A-frame Airbnb nestled in the heart of Roscoe.
 Surrounded by towering trees dressed in their autumn best, this cozy retreat set the stage for our Catskills escapade.

-The Catskills offers year-round fun for the whole family.
-Pro tip: This is a weekend destination in the fall, so restaurant options are sparse Monday- Wednesday.
+The Catskills offer year-round fun for the whole family.
+Pro tip: This is a weekend destination in the fall, so restaurant options are limited Mondays through Wednesdays.
 So, you should consider eating at home if your trip has you there mid-week.

 1. Buckbrook Alpacas: Fuzzy Encounters